-The publication of the judgment is considered as a complementary compensation for the suffered damages.
-The costs are supported by the losing party.
+Publication of the judgment is considered as complementary compensation for the damage suffered.
+Costs are paid by the losing party.

-In trademark cases, the court may award a compensation that is calculated on the basis of the suffered loss and of the benefit realised by the infringer.
-A lump sum can be awarded as a global compensation (article L 716-14 of the Intellectual Property Code).
+In trademark cases, the court may award compensation that is calculated on the basis of the loss suffered and of the benefit realised by the infringer.
+A lump sum can be awarded as global compensation (article L.716-14 of the Intellectual Property Code).